Call us free on 0800 023 1273

 Daytime Fun Cruising on Silver Moon

 The destination is the star, and the ship serves as a refined background.
-As such, most people spent their days ashore, often taking part in a Silversea shore excursion.
+As such, most people spend their days ashore, often taking part in a Silversea shore excursion.
 Shore excursions run the gamut from historic walking tours to ATV excursions and SALT experiences.
 Most excursions are included in the price of your cruise, but you'll pay more for the premium experiences.
 Additionally, Silver Moon provides a shuttle into city centres when necessary, and passengers tend to spend time shopping and dining in ports.
-Onboard, the activities are more muted, with an array of port, food and cultural lectures as well as trivia events.
+Onboard, the activities are more muted, with an array of port, food, and cultural lectures as well as trivia events.
 Because most excursions are half-day tours, guests often venture off in the morning, then return in the afternoon for lunch and pool time.
-Silver Moon's pool, on Deck 10, is big and deep, with a large area for sitting in a few inches of water to cool off without taking the plunge.
+Silver Moon's pool, on Deck 10, is large and deep, with a spacious area for sitting in a few inches of water to cool off without taking the plunge.
 In the morning, ambitious guests can actually do laps (albeit short ones) as the sun rises.
 Lounge chairs surround the pool, and there's a sitting area to the back of the pool that includes cushioned chairs and sofas.
-At the edges, you'll find tables for dining; the port side is open to smokers, and smoke does carry some.
-There isn't a lot of lounging space in the shade, so if you would rather skip the sun, you'll likely have to sit at a table or in the chairs and sofa area.
 A deck up, guests have sunbeds and additional lounge chairs.
 SALT Lab offers several sessions a day.
 This is the ship's test kitchen/tasting experience, where chefs, SALT hosts and guest instructors guide passengers through meals.
 A number of stovetops and prep areas are available, though it's more a light cooking experience.
 Guests might chop and stir, following along as instructors tell the stories behind the food.
 You don't have to pay extra for the classes, but reservations are required because of limited space.
-On our sailing, classes were well-attended, and waitlists were full.
-Sessions changed daily, so many attended several, learning about making Mediterranean meze or traditional wedding rice from Crete.

 At Night